Will Donald Trump Make It To Inauguration Day 2017? Impeachment Scramble May Go Up In Smoke

 Catfight-filled reality TV has come to resemble a prayer circle compared to Inauguration Day 2017 and the geopolitical drama surrounding it.
 During the next four years, it’s a battle of wills that will likely continue with calls for a Donald Trump impeachment.

-First, the press and the public grew furious at the massive conflicts of interest they saw brewing as Trump allowed his daughter, Ivanka, to sit on on meetings with foreign leaders despite the fact that she was slated to take over his business empire.
+First, the press and the public grew furious at the massive conflicts of interest they saw brewing as Trump allowed his daughter, Ivanka, to sit on meetings with foreign leaders despite the fact that she was slated to take over his business empire.
 Many critics argued that this would be grounds for eventual impeachment later in 2017, with some saying he should never even make it to the inauguration.

 Then, there was the issue of getting performers.
 Dozens turned down the opportunity to lend their talent to the inauguration ceremony, with the baton eventually being passed from Aretha Franklin and Beyoncé to the relatively unknown Jackie Evancho — a teen vocalist best known for appearing on America’s Got Talent.
 The Radio City Rockettes and the Mormon Tabernacle Choir have also signed on to perform, but they’ve lost members and support in the process.
 Some from the Church of Latter-Day Saints even started a petition to block the deal, arguing that Trump had repeatedly shown himself to be at odds with LDS values.

-Yet with just a week to go, Inauguration Day 2017 soldiers on.
+With just a week to go, Inauguration Day 2017 soldiers on.
 As many pundits advised would happen entering into the Donald administration, the public has become difficult to shock after months of Trump’s Twitter bravado.
-Now, the Russian connection that refuses to go away has laid out its most damning accusation yet: The president-elect was groomed by Vladimir Putin over the course of five years to take over the White House.
+Now, the Russian connection that refuses to go away has laid out its most damning accusation yet: the President-elect was groomed by Vladimir Putin over the course of five years to take over the White House.

-Of course, it’s worth noting that — like with all of the Russian hacking accusations — the public essentially has to take the word of a government establishment that has been, often openly, hostile to the inauguration of Donald Trump on Jan.
-20, 2017.
-As The Guardian wrote in their analysis of the newest allegations, the U.S. government has found it nearly impossible to infiltrate Putin’s amorphous and exclusive inner circle — making it seem odd that the MI6 agent that the accusations come from had managed to burrow himself in deeply enough to be privy to such a high-level conspiracy.
+Of course, it’s worth noting that — like with all of the Russian hacking accusations — the public essentially has to take the word of a government establishment that has been, often openly, hostile to the inauguration of Donald Trump on January 20, 2017.
+As the Guardian wrote in their analysis of the newest allegations, the U.S. government has found it nearly impossible to infiltrate Putin’s amorphous and exclusive inner circle — making it seem odd that the MI6 agent that the accusations come from had managed to burrow himself in deeply enough to be privy to such a high-level conspiracy.

 “For example, [Putin’s] decision in 2011 to seek a third term as president was a closely guarded secret.
 If the report’s author is to be believed, he or she enjoys extraordinary access to figures at the very top of the Kremlin.
 This is possible, but unlikely.
 Cables leaked in 2010 from the US embassy in Moscow revealed that American diplomats struggled to find good sources in Moscow.
 Russia’s capital is a place where rumor, educated speculation, and planted rumor swirl and where even cabinet ministers don’t have the full picture.”